 - Running phishing scams against company employees for business account information

-The state of California takes identity theft very seriously.
-Individuals who commit identity theft face stiff criminal penalties if found guilty.
-In addition, identity theft victims are afforded certain rights and protections in place to guard against creditors who attempt to collect debts that are determined to be fraudulent.
+The state of California takes identity theft very seriously and individuals who commit identity theft face stiff criminal penalties if found guilty.
+Fortunately, identity theft victims are afforded certain rights and protections to guard against creditors who attempt to collect debts that are determined to be fraudulent.

-If you have established yourself as an identity theft victim, you may be entitled to file a civil lawsuit against creditors who unlawfully pursue the collection of debts incurred as a result of the identity theft.
-Depending on the specifics of your case, Mr. Silver may be able to help you receive one or more of the following:
+If you have established yourself as an identity theft victim you may be entitled to file a civil lawsuit against creditors who unlawfully pursue the collection of debts incurred as a result of the identity theft.
+Depending on the specifics of your case, attorney Howard Silver may be able to help you receive one or more of the following:

 - A declaration that you are under no obligation to the creditor for the fraudulent claim